galette/galettedoc/source/installation/galette.rst

 Database
 ========

-First of all, make sure the database exists, and prepare all required information (please refer to :ref:`database creation section <installationcreatedb>`):
+First of all, make sure the database exists, and prepare all required information:

 * host name
 * database user name